 So whatever your commitments and travel arrangements are for the coming months, there are some great alternatives to WWDC so don’t be too down if you missed out and if travelling and conferences isn’t your thing, then I’ll still be brining you the best links, articles and tutorials from around the community to enjoy from the comfort of your own home.
 With that in mind, let’s take a look at this weeks articles.

 NewsiOS, tvOS, watchOS and OS X this week, this other announcement caught my eye.
 As of June 1st, all new watchOS applications that are submitted to the App Store, must now be native apps built with WatchOS 2 SDK or later.
 I suspect that for most people this might not be an issue but if you do have an Apple Watch app up on the store and it’s not already native, you’ve got a couple of months to get things switched over.
 Maybe this is a precursor to more Apple Watch announcements in June? apple.com

-There is no getting away from it.
-Making enough money on the App Store to make a full-time living is hard but it may not be impossible.
-In this post, @amirrajan recounts his story and revenues from the development of ‘A Dark Room’ an off-beat, ascii-based, RPG-style, experience-driven game and it’s prequel ‘The Ensign’.
-It’s an interesting read about the ups and downs of indie development on the App Store and has some good lessons learnt toward the end of the post.
+Business@amirrajan recounts his story and revenues from the development of ‘A Dark Room’ an off-beat, ascii-based, RPG-style, experience-driven game and it’s prequel ‘The Ensign’.
+It’s an interesting read about the ups and downs of indie development on the App Store and has some good lessons learnt toward the end of the post. reddit.com

-Having had a bit more free time in the last couple of weeks, I managed to post a new article on the website that took a detailed look at Strings in Swift.
-I was also pleasantly surprised (and grateful) when none other than Mr Swift himself @clattner_llvm picked up on the article and was kind enough to share it on Twitter.
+Swift@clattner_llvm picked up on the article and was kind enough to share it on Twitter.
 Definitely not something I was expecting!
 Anyway, having weathered the inevitable traffic spike that brought, it looks like a number of people have found the article useful which is really great to hear.
 All I’ve got to do now is hope that it doesn’t all change too much with Swift 3.0! andybargh.com

-When it comes down to it, my brain is still more comfortable thinking in an object-oriented fashion than it is thinking in a functional one and I’m pretty sure I’m not alone.
-If this sounds familiar, this article from @xenadu02 is probably one for you.
+Code@xenadu02 is probably one for you.
 In it, Russ Bishop strips back some of the terminology mysticism that you’ll hear some of the functional advocates banding around to take a look at some of the key functional programming concepts in plain english terms.
 It’s a great article and one I’d definitely recommend finding some time to read if you’re just starting out with functional programming in Swift. russbishop.net

 @nickoneill builds on a presentation by @Javi and looks at using enumerations as a way of keeping track of a UITableView’s state thereby allowing you to present alternative information or messages when there is either no data or data has failed to load.
 It’s an interesting idea. thatthinginswift.com

-@iachievedit has written a great article on how to use NSNotificationCenter and the userInfo property in Swift 2.2.
+@iachievedit has written a great article on how to use NSNotificationCenter and the userInfo property in Swift 2.2. iachieved.it

-I’ve no idea why I didn’t know about this service before.
-As you know, having a good understanding of the App Store Review Guidelines, is critical if you’re app is going to have a smooth ride from Xcode to App-Store and part of that task is having a clear understanding of the latest set of rules.
-This service from the team at @gokarumi helps with that problem by keeping track of new issues of the App Store Review Guidelines and highlighting changes to those guidelines should they occur.
+Tools@gokarumi helps with that problem by keeping track of new issues of the App Store Review Guidelines and highlighting changes to those guidelines should they occur.
 It’s a useful service and helps reduce the amount of digging through the guidelines you have to do yourself. appstorereviewguidelineshistory.com

-For a long time, GPUImage has been one of the most useful open-source Objective-C libraries for applying GPU-accelerated filters and other effects to images, movies and live camera video.
-With GPUImage 2, it’s author @bradlarson has set about re-writing the library in Swift, an exercise that has not only cut the size of the code-base by almost two-thirds but also seems to have been a much easier process.
-Whether that is a case of having already learnt about any pitfalls first time around proves to be seen but Brad has kindly documented his experiences in this associated blog post.
+Libraries@bradlarson has set about re-writing the library in Swift, an exercise that has not only cut the size of the code-base by almost two-thirds but also seems to have been a much easier process.
+Whether that is a case of having already learnt about any pitfalls first time around proves to be seen but Brad has kindly documented his experiences in this associated blog post. github.com

-@icanzilb helps simplify the process by providing some extensions to UIKit to make it a little easier to get these animations running without the need to import a bunch of bloated frameworks.
+@icanzilb helps simplify the process by providing some extensions to UIKit to make it a little easier to get these animations running without the need to import a bunch of bloated frameworks. github.com